FullFact/nso-stats-fetcher/analysis.md

 ## Getting the inflation data for each country

+These are some points about collecting the data from each country.
+The details might be a bit boring, but the main thing is just how varied, challenging and often needing special insider knowledge it is to get, what should, headline data from these NSOs.

 ### Argentina

 - [Instituto Nacional de Estadística y Censos](https://www.indec.gob.ar) (INDEC), is the country's main NSO.
 It has [different pages](https://www.indec.gob.ar/indec/web/Nivel4-Tema-3-5-31) with [reports](https://www.indec.gob.ar/uploads/informesdeprensa/ipc_05_2224DC1A5434.pdf) and some [datasets](https://www.indec.gob.ar/ftp/cuadros/economia/sh_ipc_aperturas.xls) (.XLS file) related to inflation (or "*Índice de precios al consumidor*" as is the translation of "consumer price index").